The age of customer experience is entering a new dimension: Emotion is the new Brand.

 #3 – Make it easy on mobile

 Marketing emails can often tell a story with just a catchy headline and images, but customer service communications typically need more meat.
-But they often end up lengthy and dense to explain options, functionality, instructions or insights.
+However, all too often they end up as long, dense explanations of options, functionality, instructions or insights.
 That’s challenging for customers to read and understand in print or on a computer, but it can be torture on a phone.

 To increase the effectiveness of customer service emails, we help clients simplify messaging with concise, plain language and easy-to-read visual layouts that help key takeaways stand out.
 Creating multiple variations for nuanced segments has also helped companies test different approaches to improve open rates and customer follow-through.